uclaacm/studio-intro-tutorials/Platformer Part 2/README.md

 ---

 ## Destructible Tilemaps

 ### Setup
 A common mechanic in platformers are destructible walls and platforms.
 To add this into our platformer, we will write a script which will delete tiles from our `Tilemap` when something collides with the tile.
 But first, create a new `2D Object → Tilemap → Rectangular` as a child of the `Grid` game object that already holds our existing tilemaps.
 We need a separate `Tilemap` since we don't want to delete tiles from platforms that aren't supposed to be destructible.
 Remember to attach `Tilemap Collider 2D` and `Composite Collider 2D` components, and set the `Rigidbody2D` to static so that other things will be able to collide with our new `Tilemap`!

+## Deleting Tiles
+Create a new [`DestructibleTilemap` script](https://github.com/uclaacm/studio-beginner-tutorials-f21/blob/main/Platformer%20Part%20I/Assets/Scripts/DestructibleTilemap.cs) and attach it to your new `Tilemap`.
+Add a member variable referencing the `Tilemap` that's attached to the same game object as our script.
+You'll also need to add `using UnityEngine.Tilemaps;` at the top of your script.

 ---
 ## Essential Links